I’ve been going on for a while about covering being self-employed in Dubai vs being self-employed in Canada.

 - Assistance for Self-Employed Persons Affected by COVID19 Closes Sept 26

 - An Overview of CERB for Small Businesses in Ontario

-Choosing between Dubai and Canada depends on a lot of factors and what point you are in your life.
+Choosing between Dubai and Canada as a self-employed person depends on a lot of factors and what point you are at in your life.

-Weigh them carefully before deciding to uproot your entire life and move to a different country.
+Weigh those factors carefully before deciding to uproot your entire life and move to a different country.

 If you’re wondering about immigrating to Canada as a self-employed person, check out these articles:-